Installation

 done

-This builds OPM Flow, and it exports the path to the flow executable (i.e., executing in the terminal which flow should print the path).
+This builds OPM Flow, and it exports the path to the flow executable.
+You can check if the installation of OPM Flow succeded by typing in the terminal flow --help.